imdoroshenko/rich-view-mvc-demo/README.md

 Demo of MVC application based on RV framework

-RV (Rich View) is my pet project, it is small framework that allows build small and handy view components and have MVC structure.
-Also, I use it as ground for testing my Dependency Injection library  https://github.com/imdoroshenko/registerjs
+RV (Rich View) is my pet project, it is small framework that allows to build small and handy view components with strict MVC structure.
+Also, It is a testing ground for my Dependency Injection library https://github.com/imdoroshenko/registerjs

 Unfortunately, work is still in progress.